kyelindholm/kyelindholm/README.md

   #### 🌎 I'm currently based in: Portland, ME
   </br>
-   💻 I'm currently working on: An in-depth systems design project
+   💻 I'm currently working on: A fullstack web application according to client specifications
 </div>